Module Registry and Routing

 ToggleMenu(MenuType),

-// Toggle menu + right-click and scroll handlers
+// Toggle menu with right-click and scroll event handlers

 ToggleMenuWithExtra {